 The significant delays in the process linked to LHR's expansion (please see below for additional details), followed by the traffic shock due to the coronavirus outbreak, mean that for the next five-year regulatory period (H7) commencing in January 2022, the CAA plans to focus on a price control for a two-runway airport.
 The CAA is still developing its thinking about the appropriate regulatory arrangements that should apply in the next period, which are critical in the context of LHR's future aviation charges and the group's projected financial profile.
-With regard to traffic, in its latest consultation document, the CAA indicated that it is considering to introduce some form of traffic risk sharing mechanism.
-The CAA is also evaluating how the coronavirus situation would impact WACC levels for the next regulatory period.
+With regard to traffic, in its latest consultation document, the CAA indicated that it is considering to introduce some form of risk sharing mechanism, although further details are not available at this stage.
+More generally, the CAA is also evaluating WACC levels and traffic assumptions to use for the next regulatory period, as well as the magnitude and timing of recovery of the negative financial impact on LHR stemming from the coronavirus outbreak.
+Overall, Moody's expects that LHR's aeronautical charges will not exhibit sizeable increases in January 2022 and that any recovery of the financial impact of the pandemic will be phased, in order to support traffic prospects through the management of aeronautical fee levels.